-Our opinion: This is a great microphone, not only because you can plug straight into your computer, but also thanks to the 4 different recording modes which allow you to do exactly what you want with it.
+Our opinion: This is a great microphone, not only because you can plug it straight into your computer, but also thanks to the 4 different recording modes which allow you to do exactly what you want with it.

 RODE PODCASTER: $166

-It also has a built in pop filter which will automatically cancel out any popping sounds.
+It also has a built-in pop filter which will automatically cancel out any popping sounds.

-It comes with a 3 meter USB cable.
+It comes with a 3-meter USB cable.
 Thanks to this cable, you can plug the microphone directly into your computer to begin recording or broadcasting live!

 The rode podcaster is what we call an end address microphone so you’ll get the best quality sound by speaking directly into the top of the mic.

 You can plug your headphones directly into the microphone in order to hear what you’re saying.